algorandfoundation/buildweb3/README.md

 1. how to create your first Algorand accounts.
 2. how to create and distribute your first asset or token on the Algorand blockchain.
 3. how to trade your token "atomically" without any third party.
-4. how to get the official "buildweb3" asset for just 42 Algos, by using your first stateless smart contract.
+4. how to get the official "buildweb3" asset for just 4.2 Algos, by using your first smart signature (aka stateless smart contract).

 The first two goals require *no programming knowledge* and can be done 100% online without installing anything on your computer!
 If you are interested, just skip Step 0 and do Steps 1, 2, and 3.